nickcam/FlareClusterLayer/README.md

 - Supports MapView (2d) and SceneView (3d) for api v4.x.

-All of the options are explained in the constructor of the layer/s so just check out the code for a full explanation.
+All of the options are explained in the constructor of the layer so just check out the code for a full explanation.
 Demos are here:

 v3.x - http://flareclusterlayer.azurewebsites.net/index_v3.html